Eating for Healthy Breastfeeding Women/Ngā Kai Totika mā te Ūkaipō - HE1806

 Supplements containing seaweed, kelp and iodine are not recommended for women who are breastfeeding because the iodine content and quality of the supplements is variable.

-Vitamin D is needed for strong bones and joints as well as healthy muscle and nerve activity.
+Vitamin D is needed for strong bones and joints.
 While it is found in some foods in the diet, the main source of vitamin D in New Zealand is sunlight.
 Vitamin D is made in the body through the action of sunlight on the skin.
 Examples of foods that contain vitamin D are fresh and canned oily fish (tuna, sardines, salmon, herring, mackerel, warehou, eel), eggs and vitamin D-fortified yoghurts, milk, dairy desserts and margarines.

 Some sun exposure is recommended so that your body can make vitamin D.